yuri-panchul/tt08-adder-with-flow-control/docs/info.md

 **adder_with_flow_control** design contains an adder with a separate flow control for each argument and the result.

-Flow control is implemented using one of the following pipeline register modules.
+Flow control is implemented
+using one of the following pipeline register/buffer modules.
 The choice is specified inside the *adder_with_flow_control.sv* module using the define macro *FLOW_CONTROL_BUFFER*.